powsybl/powsybl-open-rao/docs/parameters/business-parameters.md

     maximum value, or until another stop criterion has been reached (e.g. [max-preventive-search-tree-depth](#max-preventive-search-tree-depth)).
   - **MAX_MIN_RELATIVE_MARGIN**: same as MAX_MIN_MARGIN, but the margins will be relative (divided by the absolute sum of PTDFs) when they are positive.
+  - **MIN_COST**: the search-tree will minimize minimal margin violation and remedial action expenses

 #### unit
 - **Expected value**: one of the following: